 And if you’re a drinker, then you really need to focus on hydration for skin health.
-This is because alcohol dehydrates you, so if you drink regularly then you need to hydrate often to balance the alcohol.
+This is because alcohol dehydrates you, so if you drink regularly then you need to hydrate often to counter-balance the alcohol.

 5. Green Tea

 Green tea has anti-oxidant and anti-inflammatory benefits, which is used to treat acne and lighten dark spots and circles under the eyes.
 The antioxidants found in green tea also increase blood flow, oxygen and nutrients delivered to the skin.
 It is even known to help greatly in weight loss!
 It will always be a good choice for the best foods for healthy skin.

 Studies suggest that the lycopene found in tomatoes protects the skin from sun damage.
 Tomatoes are also a good source of vitamin C, which may help fight wrinkles.
 So like the foods on the list, try to incorporate tomatoes as part of your weekly diet.
 You can eat tomato grapes raw, include on salads, or use them in cooking.
 (2)